 Prison Pet Partnership is a non-profit organization located on the grounds of the Washington Corrections Center for Women in Gig Harbor.
 We rescue and train homeless animals to provide service dogs for persons with disabilities and operate a boarding and grooming facility to provide vocational education for women inmates.
 Our program benefits all involved — the animals who are given the chance to lead lives of service, the inmates who learn valuable skills so they may find gainful employment upon release, and the individuals with disabilities who receive well-trained dogs to help increase their level of independence.

-This month we shed happy tears as we said goodbye to Camille, a trainer and experienced groomer.
-With the tears, there were lots of hugs, smiles and waves as she walked out the front door of WCCW, released to join her husband and son.
-Camille left with her adopted PPP cat, Luna, who will help her with the transition back into life outside of prison.
+We shed happy tears as we said goodbye to former inmate Camille, a trainer and experienced groomer.
+Camille left Prison Pet Partnership with her adopted cat, Luna, who will help her transition back into life outside prison.